 Visiting a pumpkin patch is a great family experience for fall.

-You get the chance to pick up nicer orange gourds than you’d find at the supermarket, but the main reason to go is to spend a fall day in a lovely corner of the countryside.
-The weather may be misty and damp, or sunny and crisp, but the scenery will be gorgeous either way.
+You get to pick up nicer orange gourds than you’d find at the supermarket, but the main reason to go is to spend a fall day in a lovely corner of the countryside.
+The weather may be misty and damp or sunny and crisp, but the scenery will be gorgeous.
 And almost all pumpkin patches offer more than just pumpkins.
 Mud, for starters.

 Some pumpkin patches are slow-paced, with plenty of time and space to gaze at the scenery.
 Others have fairground atmospheres complete with rides, raucous activities, and entry fees.

-Some pumpkin patches, particularly the ones close to the city, sell out every year, so don’t wait too long to get out there.
+Some pumpkin patches, particularly the ones close to the city, sell out yearly, so don’t wait too long to get out there.

 Pumpkin patches pointers: